-A baby sling — a one-shouldered baby carrier made of soft fabric — can be a safe way to carry a baby, if you follow safety guidelines.
-When used incorrectly, however, a baby sling can pose a suffocation hazard to an infant younger than age 4 months.
+A baby sling — typically a one-shouldered baby carrier made of soft fabric — can be a safe way to carry a baby, if you follow safety guidelines.
+But a baby sling can pose a suffocation hazard to an infant, particularly those younger than age 4 months.

 If you use a baby sling:

 - Read the instructions.
-Double-check the baby sling's weight minimum before placing your newborn in it.
+Double-check the baby sling's weight minimum before placing your baby in it.

 - Keep your baby's airways unobstructed.
 Make sure your baby's face isn't covered by the baby sling or your body and is visible to you at all times.

-- Keep an eye out for wear and tear.
-Repair any rips or tears in the sling's seams and fasteners.
+- Be alert for wear and tear.
+Check for tears in the sling's seams and fasteners.

 - Shelov SP, et al. Keeping your child safe.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
 6th ed.
 New York, N.Y.: Bantam Books; 2014.